josefsbreakfast/Polaris-Protocol/🦆_Digital_Disruption/❤️‍🩹_Rehabilitated_Tech/🌷_Opening_The_Source/🌦️_for_and_against_cloudbusting.md

 Systems may appear credible without functioning correctly

 ### 4. Escalation Without Awareness
-Users may not understand the scale of their impact
+Users may not recognise when they have crossed from local to shared impact

+These conditions increase risk — especially when combined.

 ---